rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Get All Saved Queries

-Retrieve all saved InsightIDR LEQL queries
+This action is used to retrieve all saved InsightIDR LEQL queries

 ##### Input